 - 27. The increase in debt is mirrored by an increase in borrowing however Chart 2 also emphasises how income from investments grows as well.
 The income from investments is net of running costs and so the gap between the total borrowing and income can be viewed as the council's annual return from borrowing.
-The gap between these lines is £1m demonstrating that the borrowing was solid investment. - 28.
+The gap between these lines grows from £1m to over £2m, this is due to the increase in rent that is expected from the lease of the Logistics House site.
+This increase is the minimum inflationary increase built into the 15-year lease and is therefore deemed a prudent estimate. - 28.
 It is proposed that the gap between total borrowing and income is included as a performance indicator in the capital strategy.
 As other councils do not publish this data it will not be possible to benchmark this performance indicator however the council can monitor this over time to provide assurance regarding the overall affordability of its investments.
-Table 4 highlights income from investments will continue to exceed borrowing costs.
+Table 4 highlights income from investments will continue to exceed borrowing costs by an increasing margin.